Structure-Dynamics Correlation and Its Link to Fragility and Dynamic Heterogeneity: Conclusion

 To extract the microscopic activation energy, we analyse the temperature dependence of the rearrangement probability for fixed SOP values.
 Specifically, we fit $P_{R}(\beta\phi)$ as a function of inverse temperature $1/T$ for several values of $(\beta\phi)$ using the Arrhenius form:

 where $\Delta E(\beta\phi)$ is interpreted as the microscopic activation energy required for rearrangement and depends on the local structure via $(\beta\phi)$.
 This is shown in Fig.\ref{Fig_calculation}(b), which demonstrates the increasing structural control over dynamics at lower temperatures.
-This method thus establishes a direct quantitative link between local structural features and the energy barrier for particle rearrangements.\\ \\ \textbf{Appendix III: Macroscopic activation energy as a function of temperature}\\ \\ To support the fragility analysis discussed in the main text, we present additional plots here that clarify the underlying trends for all three sets of systems: LJ, WCA, and modified LJ $(q,p)$ system.
-In the left panels of Fig.\ref{Fig_Macro_extra}, we show $\Delta E^{ma}$ plotted against $1/T$.
-These plots reflect how activation energy varies with temperature and how its slope correlates with the system's fragility.
-As mentioned in the main text, for LJ and WCA systems, increasing density results in higher $T_{VFT}$ and fragility, accompanied by an increase in the slope of $\Delta E^{ma}$ vs $1/T$.
-In contrast, among the modified LJ $(q,p)$ system, $(8,5)$ exhibits the highest fragility but the lowest $T_{VFT}$, resulting in the smallest slope.
-In the right panels of Fig.\ref{Fig_Macro_extra}, we show the corresponding plots of $1/\Delta E^{ma}$ versus $1/T$.
-The slopes of these linear fits yield the fragility, $K_{\mathrm{VFT}}$, which exactly matches the fragility values obtained from the VFT fit of the relaxation time using Eq.\ref{vft_T}.
-The extracted values are listed in Table~\ref{tab:vftfragility}. \\
+This method thus establishes a direct quantitative link between local structural features and the free energy barrier for particle rearrangements.\\ \\ \textbf{Appendix III: Macroscopic activation energy as a function of temperature}\\ \\ The temperature dependence of the barrier $\Delta E^{ma}=T*ln(\tau_{\alpha}/\tau_{0})$ as predicted by the VFT expression (Eq.\ref{vft_T}) can be written as,